AmeyaMprojects/agentic-ai-engineering/README.md

 >
 > — **Geoffrey Huntley**, creator of [Ralph Wiggum](https://ghuntley.com/ralph/)

-Agent fluency is the new data-structures interview.
-We teach it **from first principles** - you build the loop, the tool calls, the memory, and the evals yourself before we ever introduce a framework.
-No magic.
-No black boxes.
-Just the primitives, in the order they were invented.

-> 💡 None of this requires fancy frameworks.
+💡 None of this requires fancy frameworks.
 Just an LLM API, some tools, and a loop.
-> **Build one this weekend.
+**Build one this weekend.
 You'll understand agents better than reading 100 blog posts.**

 No prior AI/ML experience required - just Python basics and **curiosity** about building LLM-powered agents.

 ## 🧭 Why this repo?

-- **We take production agents apart.** The [_Disassembling AI Agents_](https://agenticloopsai.substack.com) Substack series reverse-engineers Claude Code, GitHub Copilot, and OpenCode.
-You read how real agents work, then rebuild the pieces here.
 - **First principles, no black boxes.** You build the agent loop, the tool executor, the memory layer, the eval harness from scratch — _before_ we introduce a single framework.
 Learn what each abstraction is hiding before you let one hide it for you.
 - **Runnable in one command.** `uv run --directory <tutorial> python <script>.py`.
 No conda dance.
 No Jupyter kernel hunt.
+- **We take production agents apart.** The [_Disassembling AI Agents_](https://agenticloopsai.substack.com) Substack series reverse-engineers Claude Code, GitHub Copilot, and OpenCode.
+You read how real agents work, then rebuild the pieces here.

 ## ⚡ 60-second quickstart